jake17007/MPCEthereumSmartContract/README.md

+TLDR: A smart contract that computes the average of 3 ages without revealing the user's age to anyone

 # A Secure Multi-Party Computation Smart Contract on Ethereum

 An application that demonstrates the use of secure multi-party computation on the Ethereum blockchain